 Filing an application within the pilot program is free.
 It consists of 2 stages.

 - E-negotiation – parties can enter into an automated online bidding process at the end of which the system generates a proposed figure needed to settle the dispute

 - Informal Mediation – parties negotiate an agreement with the help of an accredited mediator employed by the DNC

 If the free pilot program has not produced an outcome or in more severe cases of domain ownership disputes, affected parties can submit an official complaint to the DNC for expert determination.
 Going to go down this track is not free, and your complaint must prove on the “balance of probabilities” that:

-- It has rights to a name or trade mark which is identical or similar to the .nz domain name in dispute
+- You have the rights to a name or trademark which is identical or similar to the .nz domain name in dispute

 - The registration of the .nz domain name in the hands of the current registrant is unfair.

 You will need to include evidence such as birth or marriage certificates for personal names, proof of having a trademark or design registered with the Intellectual Property Office of New Zealand or the Companies Offices and any other materials that show you have been rightfully using the name, design or trademark that is part of the domain dispute.